isomerpages/moe-westwoodsec/_explore/Direct School Admission/Learning For Life Programme.md

 <tbody>
 	<tr>
     <td class="tg-zqva">About</td>
     <td class="tg-cmm0">Our "Arts for Life!" programme is designed to foster creative excellence and inspire a lifelong passion for the arts among students.
-Through a range of performing and visual art activities, students can develop their skills and express themselves creatively while building confidence and a sense of community. <br>Westwood’s “Arts for Life!” programme for DSA 2024 involves the following specific art forms:
+Through a range of performing and visual art activities, students can develop their skills and express themselves creatively while building confidence and a sense of community. <br>Westwood’s “Arts for Life!” programme for DSA 2024 involves the following specific art forms:<br><br>
 (i)	PERFORMING ARTS<br>
 Concert Band<br>
 Show Choir<br>